GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Skylosian.md

 **Long Jump**: When this creature jumps, it may use its reaaction to triple its leap distance.

-**Fleet Foot**: During the first round of an encounter, the skritterfalkh may use its action to perform a move.
+**Fleet Foot**: During the first round of an encounter, the servile may use its action to perform a move.

-**Swift Step**: If the skritterfalkh would gain exhaustion for sprinting because it ran, it may choose simply not to.
+**Swift Step**: If the skylosian would gain exhaustion for sprinting because it ran, it may choose simply not to.
 It must complete a rest before doing so again.

 **Tireless Stride**: If it did not sprint during the current round, and is performing a run movement, it does not incur fatigue.